Forreca05/MealIdeas/README.md

   <img src="img/DomainModelUML.png"/>
 </p>

 The user has attributes such as name and email.
 Each user can have multiple items, each identified by an ID, a name, a quantity, and an expiry date.
-Every item belongs to a specific category, which helps organize ingredients efficiently by grouping similar items together.

 Based on the items a user owns, a shopping list can be created.
 Each shopping list is tracked by an ID and has a status indicating whether it is pending or completed.

 Recipes are identified by an ID, a name, and a set of instructions.
 Each recipe is associated with multiple ingredients and includes a userRating attribute, allowing users to rate recipes based on their experience.